Blues (Super Rugby): Development team

 The Blues have fielded a development team in competitions such as the Pacific Rugby Cup and in matches against other representative teams for several seasons.
 Known as the Blues Development XV, the squad is selected from the best emerging rugby talent in the Blues catchment area and is composed of Blues contracted players, wider training group members, under 20s, and selected club players.

 Current squad

-The squad for the 2023 Super Rugby Pacific season is:
+The squad for the 2026 Super Rugby Pacific season is:

+Wider training group

+The following players were named in the Blues wider training group for the 2026 Super Rugby Pacific season: